fthidln/Pressure-Predictive-Control/README.md

 # Data Understanding
 ![Data Understanding](/Assets/Kaggle.png "Data Understanding") The dataset that used in this project is Smart Pressure Control Prediction, which can be accessed through kaggle [[ 2 ]](https://www.kaggle.com/datasets/guanlintao/smart-pressure-control-prediction).
 This dataset consist of 2 csv files, train and test, which in total has 4320 rows with 32 column.
+This dataset has no missing value, but have 480 duplicated data.
 The explanation for each column can be seen below:

 *   DEGC1PV = Equipment temperature in zone 1
 *   DEGC2PV = Equipment temperature in zone 2